The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The effects of differential SNII enrichment

+In this Section we discuss the effects of implementing progressive enrichment via SNII on the chemical abundances and scatter of the gas and stellar components of galaxies.
+In particular, we compare simulations where the individual stars that are represented in a stellar particle explode simultaneously or progressively, better describing the first enrichment epochs.
+We refer to these two cases, correspondingly, as the {\it single explosion} (SE) or {\it multiple explosion} (ME) models.
+In SE we assume that each star particle formed in the simulation ejects all its chemical production in a single event (i.e. as in the standard CS model).
+In contrast, model ME assumes a progressive enrichment, in which the individual stars explode at different times, according to their masses and typical time-scales, as explained in Section~\ref{sec:multiple}.

-In order to test our implementation of multiple explosions per SN event, we first carried out a set of idealized simulations of isolated disc galaxies.
-We run two simulations using these initial conditions, that are identical except for the number of events associated to SNII explosions ($N_{\rm SNII}$) per star particle: $N_{\rm SNII}=1$ (as in the standard CS model) or $N_{\rm SNII}=5$ (Sec.~\ref{sec:multiple}).
-We will refer to them as the ``SE64'' and ``ME64'' runs, respectively\footnote{The number ``64'' encodes information on the number of particles of the simulation, see Appendix~\ref{sec:app_resolution}.}.
-In order to test possible dependencies of our results on numerical choices we have run additional simulations varying the number of particles (Appendix~\ref{sec:app_resolution}), as well as the number of SPH neighbours, which sets the smoothing region, i.e. radius over which the chemical elements ejected in SN explosions are distributed (Appendix~\ref{sec:app_ngb}).
-Table~\ref{table:simulations} summarizes the main properties of the different simulations analysed in this work.
+In the following we compare the predictions of two simulations of the formation of a Milky Way-mass galaxy in an idealized, isolated scenario, that assume the SE and ME models.
+We refer to them as the ``SE64'' and ``ME64'' runs, respectively\footnote{The number ``64'' encodes information on the number of particles of the simulation, see Appendix~\ref{sec:app_resolution}.}.
+Table~\ref{table:simulations} summarizes the main properties of these simulations, as well as those of additional simulations that we run in order to test possible dependencies of our results on numerical choices.
+These include simulations varying the number of particles (discussed in Appendix~\ref{sec:app_resolution}), as well as the number of SPH neighbours ($N_{\rm Ngb}$, which sets the smoothing region, i.e. the radius over which the chemical elements ejected in SN explosions are distributed (discussed in Appendix~\ref{sec:app_ngb}).